Liberty Flames soccer

 The Liberty Flames men's soccer team is an intercollegiate varsity sports team of Liberty University.
-The team is a member of the ASUN Conference of the National Collegiate Athletic Association.
+As of the current 2023 season, the team is a member of the NCAA Division I Ohio Valley Conference.
 Twice in the program's history they have qualified for the NCAA Division I Men's Soccer Championship, earning bids into the 2007 and 2011 editions of the tournament while a member of the Big South Conference.
+The program will compete in the Southern Conference beginning in 2026.